awsdocs/aws-lambda-developer-guide/doc_source/API_CreateEventSourceMapping.md

 Type: Timestamp

  ** [LastProcessingResult](#API_CreateEventSourceMapping_ResponseSyntax) **   <a name="SSS-CreateEventSourceMapping-response-LastProcessingResult"></a>
 The result of the last AWS Lambda invocation of your Lambda function\.
+This value will be null if an SQS queue is the event source\.
 Type: String

  ** [State](#API_CreateEventSourceMapping_ResponseSyntax) **   <a name="SSS-CreateEventSourceMapping-response-State"></a>